nathancarter/weblurch/doc-src/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Implementing auto-bubbling infrastructure

- * Update the suggestions feature so that it does not suggest `ProtoGroup` instances that overlap any existing `Group` instance.
- * Every time a new expression is formed, record it in the `lastFormed` member of the expression type.
-Update the suggestions feature so that if a reason is being suggested, and the last formed group was not a reason, then a connection to that last formed group is also suggested.
-(Note that this will not automatically form the connection when promoting the proto-group, yet.)
- * Upgrade the `promote` routine in the `ProtoGroup` class so that it respects all suggested connections stored in the `ProtoGroup` object.
- * Update the suggestions feature so that if an expression is being suggested, and the last formed group was a reason, then a connection from that last formed group is also suggested.
-Verify that such connections are automatically formed when promoting the suggested proto-group.

 ## Enabling and disabling features

 Implement the following system satisfying the following requirements, for